UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_details.md

 ```

-### GPU nodes on Bianca
+### GPU nodes

-- Nodes with Nvidia A100 40 GB
+- Bianca: Nodes with Nvidia A100 40 GB
+- Snowy: Nodes with Tesla T4 16 GB
 - All GPU nodes have at least 256 GB RAM (fat nodes) with 16 CPU cores and 2 GPUs per node
 - SBATCH options: